-Join us on this northward bound journey to visit one of the most remote islands along Sinaloa´s coastline.
-Located around 20 nautical miles off the coast of Topolobampo Bay, “Farallon de San Ignacio” is a volcanic island that hosts a year-round colony for California Sea Lions.
+Join a 3 day adventure from Mazatlan to visit one of the most remote islands along Sinaloa´s coastline.
+Located around 20 nautical miles off the coast of Topolobampo, “Farallon de San Ignacio” is a volcanic islet that hosts a year-round colony for California Sea Lions.
 This is the only breeding colony for this species of Pinniped along the entire east coast of the Gulf of California.
 The island is also home to thousands of Blue Footed Boobies and other coastal and pelagic marine birds.

-Our first stop on this adventure will be at Bahia de Santa Maria-La Reforma, an enormous coastal lagoon system where we will embark on a “Panga” journey to El Rancho Island to visit the largest breeding colony of Blue-footed Boobie Birds in the whole state of Sinaloa; an amazing place visited only by few avid bird watchers and local fishermen.
-If lucky enough we will witness and document its famous courtship dances and get to see them take care of their newborn chicks, a truly unique experience for wildlife enthusiasts.
+Our first stop on this adventure will be at Bahia de Santa Maria, an enormous coastal lagoon system where we will embark on a “Panga” journey to El Rancho Island to visit one of the largest breeding colony of Blue-footed Boobie Birds (Sula nebouxii) in the whole state of Sinaloa; an amazing place visited only by few avid bird watchers and local fishermen.
+If lucky enough we will witness and document its famous courtship dances and get to see them taking care of their eggs and their newborn chicks, a truly unique experience for wildlife enthusiasts.

 After our visit to El Rancho island we will have lunch in the fishing village of La Reforma, before we continue our trip north by highway to Los Mochis.
 Early, the next morning, we will set course to Topolobampo Bay where we will embark again on a “Panga” journey off the coast to explore the coastline of Farallón Island, to census the Sea lion breeding colony.